lizmat/raku-all-modules/zostay/P6SGI/README.md

 The workings of HTTP/2 are similar enough to HTTP/1.0 and HTTP/1.1 that use of a protocol upgrade may not be necessary in most or all use-cases.
 However, servers MAY choose to delegate this to the application using the protocol upgrade extension.

-Servers that support this protocol upgrade MUST place the name "h2c" and/or "h2" into the `p6sgix.protocol.upgrade` array, for support of HTTP/2 over cleartext connections and HTTP/2 over TLS, respectively.
+Servers that support this protocol upgrade MUST place the name "h2c" and/or "h2" into the `p6wx.protocol.upgrade` set, for support of HTTP/2 over cleartext connections and HTTP/2 over TLS, respectively.

-The application MUST NOT tap the `p6sgix.input` stream when performing this upgrade.
+The application MUST NOT tap the `p6wx.input` stream when performing this upgrade.
 The application SHOULD NOT return a message payload aside from an empty [Supply](http://doc.perl6.org/type/Supply).

 Once upgraded the application server MUST adhere to all the requirements for HTTP/2 as described in section 4.2.
 The application will be called again once a web request is received on the upgraded connection and is ready for processing.

 ### 3.8.1 WebSocket Protocol Upgrade

-Servers that support the WebSocket protocol upgrade MUST place the name "websocket" into the `p6sgix.protocol.upgrade` array.
+Servers that support the WebSocket protocol upgrade MUST place the name "websocket" into the `p6wx.protocol.upgrade` set.

-The application MUST NOT tap the `p6sgix.input` stream when performing this upgrade.
+The application MUST NOT tap the `p6wx.input` stream when performing this upgrade.
 The application SHOULD NOT return a message payload aside from an empty [Supply](http://doc.perl6.org/type/Supply).

-Once upgraded the application server MUST adhere to all the requirements for WebSocket as described in section 4.3.
+Once upgraded the application server MUST adhere to all the requirements for WebSocket as described in section 2.0.4.1.
 The application will be called again immediately after the upgrade is complete to allow it to begin sending and receiving frames.

-Once upgraded the application

 3.9 Transfer Encoding
 ---------------------

 This extension is only for HTTP/1.1 protocol connections.
-When the server supports this extension, it MUST provide a `p6sgix.http11.transfer-encoding` variable listing the transfer encodings the server supports.
+When the server supports this extension, it MUST provide a `p6wx.http11.transfer-encoding` variable listing the transfer encodings the server supports.

 When the application returns a header named `P6SGIx-Transfer-Encoding` with the name of one of the supported transfer encodings, the server MUST apply that transfer encoding to the message payload.
 If the connection is not HTTP/1.1, the server SHOULD ignore this header.